 The rivers, streams, and waterfalls are all back to life.
 The entire trail is blooming with wildflowers and dense vegetation.
 April is a great time to spot various species of birds and animals from hibernation.

 There will be long daylight hours and less humidity in April.
-April is a great time to embark on the Annapurna Circuit trek because of its moderate climate, breathtaking scenery, and best trail conditions.
+April is a great time to embark on the Annapurna Circuit trek because of its moderate climate, breathtaking scenery, and good trail conditions.

 In the lower part of Nepal, the temperature exponentially rises by the end of the first week of May.
 However, the mountain region still experiences spring.
 May is the last month of spring and a transitional period to summer/monsoon.